microsoft/atlas-design/site/src/components/timeline.md

 # Timeline

-A timeline component that lists the items vertically and allows for the descriptions.
+The timeline component is designed to present a chronological sequence of events in a vertical list format.
+Each item in the timeline represents a specific event.
+The component is structured to enhance readability and user engagement by providing clear visual markers for each event.

 ### Timeline badge